Find Affordable College Courses

 The average tuition and fees for an in-state graduate student at U-M are $25,230 a year.

-U-M also made our Best Civil Engineering Master’s Degree Schools in Michigan list, coming in at #1.
+U-M not only placed well in our value ranking, but it is also #1 on our Best Civil Engineering Master’s Degree Schools in Michigan list.

 Read full report on Civil Engineering at University of Michigan - Ann Arbor

-The average tuition and fees for an in-state graduate student at Michigan Tech are $22,981 a year.
+In-state tuition fees for graduate students at Michigan Tech are $22,981 per year.

-Michigan Tech also made our Best Civil Engineering Master’s Degree Schools in Michigan list, coming in at #3.
+Michigan Tech did well in our overall quality rankings, too.
+It placed #3 on our Best Civil Engineering Master’s Degree Schools in Michigan list.

 Read full report on Civil Engineering at Michigan Technological University